splynx/docs/files/en/networking/bandwidth_management/queue_speed_limits/queue_speed_limits.md

 ![Contention](simple_contention.png)

-Then choose the sector on the Internet service:
+Then choose the router contention on the Internet service:

 ![Sector](sector.png)

 After saving these settings, Splynx will push the rules to router:

-\* Please **don't combine** sectors contentions with Plan contetions, this will overcomplicate the queue setup and the Mikrotik will not handle this well.
+\* Please **don't combine** router contentions with Plan contetions, this will overcomplicate the queue setup and the Mikrotik will not handle this well.